-Run user-provided paths through svn_path_canonicalize() before passing them to other API functions.
+Run user-provided paths through the appropriate canonicalization function (svn_dirent_canonicalize() or svn_uri_canonicalize()) before passing them to other API functions.
 Failure to do so can trigger assertions in the underlying Subversion C library which translate into rather immediate and unceremonious program abortion.